emlid/navio2-docs/docs/navio-ardupilot/ardupilot-tips.md

+#### Auxiliary function switches

+Auxiliary function switches on channels 5-8 are still not supported and could lead to erroneous PWM generation on motors' channels.
+We do ask to ***NOT SET AUXILIARY FUNCTION SWITCHES TO RC5..8***.

 #### Second compass configuration

 Navio2 contains two compasses - AK8963 and LSM9DS1.
 The latter has lower offsets and set as primary.